EyeBOX Concussion Assessment

 Patented technology based on published research

-Using ocular motility and other domains of brain function, the EyeBOX® device provides a BOX Score℠ to help physicians determine the presence of concussion.
+Using ocular motility and other domains of brain function, the EyeBOX® device provides a BOX Score℠ to help clinicians determine the presence of concussion.

 The EyeBOX device is the only concussion diagnosis technology based on published research on cranial nerve function and their relation to eye movements.
 Because Oculogica’s technology is based on function, rather than the patient’s “will”, its proprietary approach does not require baseline testing.
 This reduces time and the possibility of “gaming” the baseline test.

 Why does FDA authorization matter?

 “FDA warns public not to use unauthorized or uncleared medical devices, including smartphone apps, to help assess or diagnose a concussion.”

 FDA Press Release

 “Products being marketed for the assessment, diagnosis, or management of a head injury, including concussion, that have not been authorized or cleared by the FDA are in violation of the law.”

 M.D., J.D., director of the FDA’s Center for Devices and Radiological Health

 – April 10, 2019,